 Specific requirements and offerings of the dual-degree programs change often.
 For that reason, interested students are encouraged to visit the Gabelli School website for the most up-to-date information.

-To apply for admission to the B.S./M.B.A program, students must have a 3.5 GPA or better; a GMAT score of 620 or better, or a GRE score of 155 or better; and prior internship experience.
-They must meet all the deadlines associated with the program, which can be found in the Dual-Degree Programs section of the Gabelli School web site.
+To apply for admission to the B.S./M.B.A program, students must meet all the requirements and deadlines associated with the program, which can be found in the Dual-Degree Programs section of the Gabelli School web site.
 Students must apply prior to completing their B.S. degree.

 Undergraduate degree options include a B.S. in: